MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Do not send raw logs entries back to on premise monitoring systems, but instead adopt the principal of "data born in Azure, stays in Azure".

-  - If on-premises siem integration is required [send critical alerts](https://docs.microsoft.com/azure/security-center/continuous-export) instead of logs.
+  - If on-premises SIEM integration is required [send critical alerts](https://docs.microsoft.com/azure/security-center/continuous-export) instead of logs.

 ## 2. Planning for application management and monitoring